enzostar-cyber/automatic-enzo-waffle/README.md

-# automatic-enzo-waffle This is my first time in github.
-I am a newbie.
-I want a playground to practice HTML and CSS.
+# automatic-enzo-waffle I am not Wordpress, I'm not even a waffle.
+However, I love eating waffles with maple syrup.
+I'm looking for PLAYground planet where I can swirl up some HTML and CSS.